Ansible modules and plugins

 adcm_state

 This is a special ADCM-only module that is useful to set states for various objects.
-Cluster, service, host, and hostprovider states are supported.
+Cluster, service, component, host, and hostprovider states are supported.

 Using service_name gives you the ability to switch between services.